It’s important for your child to choose Medical Schools which are right for them – and there are a variety of ways you can help with this.

 The best support you can give your child in choosing a Medical School is being open to talk to them about how they are feeling about different universities.

-The process of selecting schools and attending open days for the first time can be quite daunting, so be there for them to talk through any worries or concerns they may have and reassure them that you’re there to support them.
+The process of selecting Medical Schools and attending open days can feel overwhelming, so talk through any worries or concerns they may have and reassure them that you’re there to support them.